murdrd00/wifi-map/README.md

 1. **Upload a floor plan** — PNG, JPG, or PDF (multi-page PDFs create one floorplan per page)
 2. **Walk to a spot** in your building
-3. **Click that spot** on the floor plan — it auto-scans your WiFi and places a measurement point
+3. **Click that spot** on the floor plan — it instantly places a measurement point using the latest background scan
 4. **Repeat** — the more points, the better the heatmap
 5. **Export** your data as JSON or PNG

 ## Features

 ### Scanning & Measurement
-- **One-click scanning** — click the map, get a signal reading instantly
+- **Continuous background scanning** — WiFi signal and speed tests run automatically every ~4 seconds; point placement is instant with no scan delay
+- **Live signal display** — sidebar shows current signal strength, SSID, band, channel, and time since last scan
+- **Pause/Resume** — pause the background scanner to save resources; status bar and sidebar reflect the paused state
 - **Dead zone detection** — if no WiFi is found, automatically marks the spot as a dead zone
 - **Manual mode** — use a slider to set dBm values if auto-scan doesn't work on your OS
 - **Internet connectivity detection** — shows whether you have internet access at each point
-- **Speed testing** — optional download speed test at each measurement point
+- **Speed testing** — optional download speed test runs continuously in the background alongside WiFi scans
 - **Network list** — see all nearby WiFi networks with signal strength, band, and channel info

 ### Heatmap Analysis
 - **Signal Strength mode** — classic dBm heatmap with customizable color thresholds
 - **Signal-to-Noise (SNR) mode** — visualize signal quality relative to noise floor
 - **Connectivity mode** — color by internet access and download speed instead of signal strength; instantly spot areas with strong WiFi but no internet (misconfigured APs, captive portals, etc.)
+- **Overall Quality mode** — blended score combining signal strength, SNR, and connectivity into a single 0–100 quality rating
 - **Per-SSID filtering** — view the heatmap for a specific network, not just the connected one
 - **Band filtering** — filter by 2.4 GHz, 5 GHz, or 6 GHz
-- **Independent thresholds** — each heatmap mode has its own color threshold sliders (dBm, dB SNR, Mbps)
+- **Independent thresholds** — each heatmap mode has its own color threshold sliders (dBm, dB SNR, Mbps) with a reset-to-defaults button
 - **Internet warning markers** — points with strong signal but no internet get a red warning badge on the map
 - **Color legend** — always-visible legend showing the active color scale and filters